glennsantos/Book-Notes/Nonviolent Communication.md

 It may be difficult to empathize with those who are closest to us.

-*Empathizing with someone’s “no” protects us from taking it personally.*
+*Empathizing with someone’s "no” protects us from taking it personally.*

 To bring a conversation back to life: interrupt with empathy.
 > best time to interrupt is when we’ve heard one word more than we want to hear.